rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==
-= 1.0.5 =
+= 1.0.6 =
-Fix backward compatibility for PHP v5.3 and Delete transcoded files when attachment is deleted
+Added filters for transcoded media URLs to manipulate the transcoded files, also transcoded thumbnails for videos uploaded from rtMedia plugin will get stored in respective members upload folder.